 Version: v1, Published online: 2017

-In Homo Sacer – the only book in the Homo Sacer 1 volume – Agamben begins by highlighting an aspect of Ancient Greek he claims is crucial for understanding the trajectory of Western politics: the difference between zoē and bios.
-Zoē refers to the ‘simple fact of living common to all living beings’, and is shared by animals, humans, and gods.
-Bios refers to ‘the form or way of living proper to an individual or group’ (1): it is the politically qualified life led by members of the city state, endowed with the capacity for speech, and concerned not just with survival but with living well.
-Drawing on Aristotle’s Politics, Agamben argues this distinction was crucial for setting up the polis as a properly political space, because it excluded natural, non-political life from its sphere of concerns, confining it to the sphere of the oikos, or home.
-In a characteristic move, however, Agamben claims that this act of exclusion, because it founds the polis, also implicated natural life in it.
-The polis is structured by an opposition between natural life and political life, reproductive life and the good life, animal life and the life of speaking beings, but ‘the opposition is, in fact, at the same time an implication of the first in the second…’ (7).
+Consisting of nine books, the Homo Sacer series begins by highlighting an aspect of Ancient Greek Agamben claims is crucial for understanding the trajectory of Western politics: the difference between zoē and bios, or natural and political life.
+Agamben argues this distinction was crucial for setting up the polis as a properly political space, because it excluded natural life from its sphere of concerns, confining it to the sphere of the oikos, or home.
+In a characteristic move, however, he claims that this act of exclusion, because it founds the polis, also implicates natural life in it.

 Copyright © 1998-2019 Routledge.